Contact us now to save your spot in the 2018-2019 UTT class!

 I grew up here in Houston and came to Christ during my first semester of college at U of H. I then attended Sam Houston State for one year where I got involved with Campus Crusade for Christ (CRU), doing several extended ministry projects including 6 months in the Philippines showing the Jesus film.
 I received my BA from Biola University in 1985 and my ThM from Dallas Seminary in 1992.
-I’ve been married to my wife, Diane, for 33 years.
-We have four children (23, 16, 14, and 10) and one grandchild.
+I’ve been married to my wife, Diane, for 34 years.
+We have four children (24, 17, 15, and 11) and one toddler grandchild.
 We’ve ministered together in 5 churches in the U.S., overseeing youth, college, and singles ministries before becoming church planters.
 We’ve also done short-term ministry in Asia, Latin America, Europe, and the Middle East.
 I’m currently church planting, and I’m a member of the One Mission pastoral association of The Woodlands area churches.
-We’ve homeschooled all of our children, and we’re part of a wonderful homeschool co-op (FAITH of Northwest Houston) where I’ve been teaching for the past 3 years.
+We’ve homeschooled all of our children, and we spent the last 4 years in a wonderful homeschool co-op (FAITH of Northwest Houston).

 Our academic goal is to guide students through a compelling analysis of the Christian worldview and its five primary competitors by examining how these worldviews inform what is taught in ten basic academic disciplines in colleges and universities all over America.
 Our greatest desire for each student is that he or she will come into a personal, saving relationship with Jesus Christ and then continue to grow deeper in this love relationship, day by day, allowing it to inform and direct every aspect of the student's life from now till heaven.